jperez3/taccoform-blog/hugo/content/posts/TFM_P1.md

 ### In Review

 We've talked about the five double-u's of Terraform modules.
-Look out for the next entry which will dive into how to create your first terraform module.
+Check out the next [post](https://www.taccoform.com/posts/tfm_p2) which will dive into creating your first terraform module.

 ---